 Salt, sun, and something to drink.
 This is what spells Australian summer.
-To ring in the first day of the season (which was yesterday, December 1), and to cope with the heatwave that was upon us over the weekend, we thought we better come prepared this time, and saddle ourselves with the best summer drinks recipes for the balmy months to come.
+As we melt into our couches, decks, beach towel (your pick) there's nothing more complementary than a summer cocktail.
 From widely loved classics to complete curveballs, here are the best summer drinks recipes according to the RUSSH editors.
+Salut!

 Jess Blanch, editor-in-chief

 For an after-work summer drink I’ve made up my own version of what is widely known as a Chelada.
 Chill a large wine or beer glass.
 Squeeze 1-2 limes in the bottom.
 Open a very cold craft beer.
 I especially love the Reschs Pilsener for this concoction, specifically its ‘silver bullet’.
 Open Ortiz anchovies and place one on a fork.
 Pour the beer into the glass and stir the lime through with the anchovy on the fork.
 Try not to lose the anchovy in the drink as the next step is to eat the anchovy.
 If you don’t have any anchovies (or don’t like them) you can replace with a sprinkle of sea salt and some spice.